Urban Legends That Actually Happened Oct 14, 2015 1:33:27 GMT -5

 Hand Sanitizer Drunk.
 Legend: Hand sanitizers like Purell contain alcohol, which is how it kills germs on your hands.
 Alarmist news reports have claimed teens use the nasty-tasting goo to get drunk (because they can’t legally purchase liquor).
 Reality: In 2007, a 4-year-old Oklahoma City girl swallowed a handful of hand sanitizer and actually became so intoxicated she had to be taken to the hospital.

 The Borrowed Video Camera.
 Legend: Someone lends their video camera to a friend and when the friend watches the tape inside, discovers something shocking – usually a sex tape.
 Reality: In 1994, a British man named Derek Jeffrey loaned his video recorder to a friend so the friend could tape his wedding.
-At the reception, the guests watched the tape of the ceremony, but after it ended, were treated to a tape of Jeffrey having sex with ... a bull terrier named Ronnie.
-Jeffrey claimed the tape was "trick photography," but ended up being charged with bestiality.
+At the reception, the guests watched the tape of the ceremony, but after it ended, were treated to a tape of Jeffrey having sex with a bull pit bull named Ronnie.
+Jeffrey claimed the tape was “trick photography,” but ended up being charged with bestiality.

 Tug-of-War Tragedy.
 Legend: Playing tug-of-war can result in the loss of fingers or arms when the rope becomes tangled in your hands.
 Reality: In 2013, two California teenagers playing a game of tug-of-war during their Homecoming celebration each lost some fingers.
 They’re not the only ones, though – multiple stories like this exist, including one from Taiwan in which two men had their arms torn off!

 The Uninvited Guest.
 Legend: A person hides somewhere in your house – a closet, the basement, the attic – and lives there without you realizing it.
-You sometimes hear noises, but assume they're a pet or the wind – or a ghost.
+You sometimes hear noises, but assume they’re a pet or the wind – or a ghost.
 Reality: In 2008, a Japanese man discovered that a homeless woman had been living in one of his closets for a year without his knowledge.
 He was tipped off when his food started disappearing and installed security cameras to catch the culprit.
+More recently, in February 2019, a student at the University of North Carolina in Greensboro thought her off-campus apartment was haunted until she discovered Andrew Clyde Swofford, a 30-year-old man, had been living in her walk-in closet.

 Hooker’s Father.
 Legend: Also seen on the cult classic TV show Twin Peaks, this legend is every father’s worst nightmare: when the hooker he requests arrives at his hotel room, she turns out to be his daughter.
 Reality: In 2002, an Israeli businessman ordered a call girl at the Eilat Resort and when he opened the door, there stood his daughter.
 His wife promptly filed for divorce.